 How to Prevent Acne Scars Before they Form

 Acne can be embarrassing and painful, but long after those blemishes clear up, many acne patients are left with deep, unsightly scars.
 When it comes to skin care, it's all about understanding the cause of acne and learning prevention tips to help avoid scarring.
-Luckily, recent advancements in acne therapy and treatment, and new revolutionary ingredients like Floralux, have helped those with acne prevent and treat their pre-existing scars.
+Luckily, recent advancements in acne therapy and treatment have helped those with acne prevent and treat their pre-existing scars.
 Learn how our formula works to fight your breakouts and prevent scars from forming.

 Types of Acne Scars